yamada-lab/GastrectomyGC_Microbiome/README.md

 Taxonomic annotations were carried out using two different tools named [mOTU](https://motu-tool.org/) and [MetaPhlan2](https://bitbucket.org/biobakery/metaphlan2/src/default/)

 ### mOTU
+The high-quality reads were subjected to mapping against the mOTU.v1.padded database using sequence identity and alignment cutoffs of 97% and 45 bp, respectively

 ### MetaPhlan2
+High-quality reads were mapped to unique clade-specific marker genes identified from ~17,000 reference genomes (~13,500 bacterial and archaeal, ~3,500 viral, and ~110 eukaryotic).
 For annotations using MetaPhlan2, please see the HUMAnN2 part in the Functional annotations

 ## Functional annotations